Skip to content

 Create a minimal functional agent

-For example, here is how to define a functional strategy that expects a string input and returns a string output, makes one LLM call, then returns the content of the assistant message from the response.
+To create a minimal functional agent, use the same AIAgent interface as for a basic agent and pass an instance of AIAgentFunctionalStrategy to it.
+You can define a functional strategy that expects an input and returns an output, makes one LLM call, then returns the content of the assistant message from the response.

 val strategy = functionalStrategy<String, String> { input ->